 We spent a couple of days exploring the Castlecove and Derrynane area.
 This part of the Ring of Kerry is most well-known for its beautiful beaches.
 Most people talk about Derrynane.
 However, it was the aqua blue, crystal clear water at Castlecove beach that we liked the most.
 As an Irish person, I was seriously gob smacked.
 I have travelled to over 80+ countries.
 I’ve never thought much of Irish beaches but it is seriously beautiful!

-The only thing with Kerry is the weather is temperamental.
+The only thing with the Ring of Kerry is that the weather is temperamental.
 On a nice day it is glorious.
 However, on a rainy and windy day the beauty of the water is not so obvious.
 The beachfront restaurant, is highy-rated and recommended by locals.
 It was heaving with people, so that is always a good sign!
 Derrynane area is fabulous for nature trails and long beach walks.
 Derrynane House, an Office of Public Works, is just set back from the beach.
 Funnily enough, Prince Charles and Camilla were visiting Derrynane House during our stay.

 RING OF KERRY ACCOMMODATION

-We stayed half way between Sneam and Castlecove.
+We stayed half way between Sneem and Castlecove.
 Although incredibly rural, it was in a great halfway point.
 We could get to Derrynane within half an hour, or back towards Killarney or Kenmare within an hour.
 Ardmore Lodge is a stunning five bedroom property with ample space for a large family.
 As mentioned we rented through Sykes Holiday Cottages.
 They are an independent holiday cottage provider with 10,000 holiday homes across the UK and Ireland, so it was perfect for our trip.
 I loved the traditional feel of the building, especially the stone work.
 The property had stunning views of the mountains and the nearby Atlantic Ocean.
 The conservatory with ceiling to floor glass was a lovely place to soak up the view.

 All of the rooms on the upper floor had skylight velux windows.
 They were perfect for viewing the Milky Way late at night.
 The house is based in prime position for viewing the stars.
 There is no light pollution in the area.
 With that comes silence and privacy.
 It was such a lovely place to stay during our visit.
 The property also had three bathrooms, a large living space, a dining area and a large open plan kitchen.
 It had everything we needed, from dishwasher to washing machine and central heating to a fire with a stock of wood.
 We couldn’t have asked for anything better!

 Killarney is often used as a starting point to travel around the Ring of Kerry.
 With modern roads connecting from Dublin and other parts of Ireland, it’s much more accessible than our family journeys all of those years ago.
 It takes around three to four hours to drive to Kerry from Dublin.
 Likewise, there is an international airport with direct connections to the UK, Portugal, Germany and Spain.
 There are several other regions in Kerry that are worth a visit.
-Dingle Peninsula, Tralee and North Kerry to name a few.
+Dingle Peninsula, Iveragh Peninsula, Tralee and North Kerry to name a few.

 HOW YOU CAN HELP